Qt and C++ Embedded Development: Pros, Cons, and Alternatives

 The number of projects in which we use this framework is constantly growing.
 Let's talk about the latest tasks.

 Our responsibility for one of the projects was to develop an Android application for debugging and configuring the customer's device.
-The device was a reel with cylinder bottles equipped with a spray system.
+The device was a remote-controlled aroma diffuser for perfume stores, cinemas, and other use scenarios.
 It was controlled by the customer’s protocol via BLE.
-The technology would be used in the marketing and entertainment industries.

 Integra Sources’ developers had to create an application that could connect to one or more devices, send commands, and receive responses.
 Many commands had custom parameters, so the application required different input fields.
 Also, a video player had to be implemented.
 As soon as the player reached a certain timestamp, the application had to send a command to the device to spray a certain fragrance.